bhumikaandia-ctrl/Blinkit-Sales-Analytics/README.md

 ## Dataset

-The dataset contains multiple tables covering:
+The dataset used for this project was obtained from Kaggle that contains multiple tables covering:

 - Customers
 - Orders